Mohamed Hashim Mohd Ali: Military career

-In 1980, after attending a course at the National Defence College, India, he was appointed Chief of Staff at the Ministry of Defence in the rank of a Major General.
+In 1980, after completing a course at the National Defence College, India, Hashim was promoted to the rank of Major General and appointed Chief of Staff at the Ministry of Defence in Kuala Lumpur.

-In 1982, he took over the charge of the Second Infantry Division based in Penang Island.
-In carrying out his duties as the Commanding Officer of the division, he established a close relationship with the Chief of Command of Region 4, Royal Thai Army.
-As a result of the close relationship and increased cooperation between the two sides, the military pressure given has crippled the ability of the Communist terrorists to carry out their armed rebellion until finally signing the peace agreement of Hat Yai in 1989.
+In 1982, Major General Hashim returned to field duties as Commander of the Second Infantry Division at Camp Bellamy in Penang.
+In partnership with the 4th Royal Thai Army, both armies made significant inroads against communist activities along the border and north-eastern region of Malaysia.
+As a result of the close relationship and increased cooperation between the two armies, communist terrorists failed to carry out an armed rebellion, which eventually led to the historic signing of the peace agreement of Hat Yai in 1989.